2024 Edition

 Risk Prevention and Management (CA-RPM) 1: Legal and Regulatory Compliance

-The organization has a process for annually reviewing compliance with applicable federal, provincial, and local laws, codes, and regulations including those related to:
+The organization annually reviews compliance with applicable federal, provincial, and local laws, codes, and regulations including those related to:

 1. facilities;